-With the aim to inspire you in life and travel, I’ve asked a few fellow bloggers to join me on Wanderer of the World to talk to you about their travel experiences and stories.
+With the aim to inspire you in life and travel, we’ve asked a few fellow bloggers to join us on Wanderers of the World to talk to you about their travel experiences and stories.

 Today, James and Sarah from The Whole World Or Nothing are here to tell you their own story about why they love travelling, including the simplicity and freedom it brings into their lives.